boray/de-hackathon/README.md

 - Sponsors submits the winner's address for each of their prizes.

 ## Nominees withdraw their prizes
-- If both sponsor's and organizer's winner address match, winner can withdraw the prize from the contract.
+- If the winning address of both the sponsor and the organizer match, the winner can withdraw their prize from the contract.